Ketchup often sits in the fridge for months at a time.

 With such ingredients, an unopened bottle of ketchup easily lasts half a year or even more past the date on the label.

-As you can see, the difference is quite pronounced.
+As you can see, the difference is huge.
 That’s why most people always refrigerate ketchup after opening, no matter how long it will take them to finish the bottle.

-Obviously, those two given periods are rough estimates too.
-Often the ketchup retains freshness for even longer, but please be rational about it.
-If it sits open in the fridge for like two years, it’s time for it to go, even if it seems to be okay.
+Ketchup often keeps fresh for even longer, but please be rational about it.
+If it sits open in the fridge for like a year and a half, it’s time for it to go.

 |Ketchup (unopened)||Best by + 6 – 12 months|